How Light Is Used To Create Images-4

 by William Lulow

 Most photographers these days use various types of electronic flash units to provide illumination for their images.
 The gamut runs from simple, inexpensive on-camera flashes to large, studio ones.
 The studio models can cost thousands of dollars and even the smaller, portable units can be expensive as well.
 They are designed to replicate the effects of hotlights so, in order to use them correctly, an understanding of how light works is necessary.
+In the previous article I introduced the various types of electronic flash units as well as the smaller speedlight.

 Here are some examples of flash generators for the studio: